ubuntu-openstack/zopenstack/README.md

 This repo contains development-focused test bundles, procedures, tools and scripts -- not intended for production use.

+Bundles, scripts and charm configuration options may need to be adjusted for different lab environments.

 ## Repo Directory Contents
 * bundles/*